 Through this project, scientists envisioned a solution as an artificial womb, where the intrauterine environment can be protected extracorporeally by transferring the extremely premature baby to a perinatal life support system.
 This will help the fetal organs further develop until they reach maturity.

 With the perinatal life support solution, the supply of oxygen and nutrients would be maintained through the fetal umbilical cord connected to an artificial placenta.
 A liquid-based environment will support fetal cardiorespiratory physiology and will avoid the negative effects of air-based ventilation on the infant’s underdeveloped lungs.

 The scientists aim to develop and validate the perinatal life support system using breakthrough simulation technology; herein, extremely premature infants and their birth are mimicked using a manikin, while advanced monitoring and computational modeling provide clinical guidance on fetal status and treatment.

-In 2017, a team of scientists from Children’s Hospital of Philadelphia (CHOP) in the US successfully tested an artificial womb meant to carry premature births on a lamb fetus.
-The technology provides a safety net to give a premature child every chance it can have of survival.
+In 2017, a team of scientists from the Children’s Hospital of Philadelphia (CHOP) in the US tested an artificial womb meant to carry premature births on a lamb fetus successfully.
+The technology provides a safety net to give a premature child every chance of survival.

 “During the next five years, we will conduct further research and test these technologies in a European collaboration, and continue to develop them until we manage to realize the first prototype of an artificial womb.
 That is a wonderful challenge.”